erinrwhite/managing-humans/slide-deck.md

     - ass+u+me
     - your work, lol
     - staying current
-    - communicate
+    - communication
-    - the clench, or: loling at your demons
+    - mindfulness
     - balance
 - recognize that others are humans
-    - hiring
+    - recruiting
         - the first day
     - retaining
         - a person, not a position